wellingtonscd/wordpress/wp-content/plugins/autodescription/readme.txt

 If you wish to display breadcrumbs, then your theme should provide this.
 Alternatively, there are [other plugins](https://wordpress.org/plugins/search/breadcrumbs/) that help you do this.

 == Changelog ==

+= 4.1.3 =

+Before heading into 2021, we wanted to [set free four bugs](https://theseoframework.com/?p=3660#detailed).

+Pro tip: If you can no longer switch TSF's settings tabs, try hitting 'CMD+SHIFT+R' (Mac) or 'CTRL+SHIFT+R' (Windows); these keyboard shortcuts will force-fetch the latest scripts from your server.

+= 4.1.2 =

+In this minor update, we ensured compatibility with PHP 8 and WP 5.6.
+TSF now also fully integrates with WordPress Core Sitemaps, which you can configure via the SEO settings.
+If you decide to keep using TSF's optimized sitemap, you can now enjoy prerendering, DoS protection, and full Polylang integration.
+Lastly, you'll find various accessibility improvements, and we fixed [about a dozen bugs](https://theseoframework.com/?p=3650#detailed).

+We included a single-line self-destructing notification about our [Cyber Monday sale](https://theseoframework.com/?p=3527).
+We hope you'll opt to support our continuous efforts.
+But we're also kindly asking you to understand we must promote our premium extensions to make TSF possible.
+We are apprehensive about any embedded advertising and self-promotion in the plugin, so we must rely on notifications until a better system is available in WordPress.

 = 4.1.1 =